f5io/bonobo-js/README.md

 `Bonobo` provides a simple wrapper for the HTML5 Web Worker API.
 It is library agnostic and has no dependencies.

 `Bonobo` allows you to define `workers` inline, negating the need for seperate JavaScript files.

+###Version 2.0
+---

+`Bonobo v2.0` adds a completely revised set of methods.
+Please make sure to read the docs if you wish to start using `v2.0`.

 ###Browser Support
 ---